ylds/ylds/README.md

 ## 👤 About Me

-🌉 Based in the Bay Area | 🇨🇳 🇯🇵 🇺🇸 International Experience
+🌉 Based in the Northern CA | 🇨🇳 🇯🇵 🇺🇸 International Experience
 🎓 B.S. in Statistics | STEM MBA
 💼 10+ years of experience across healthcare, e-commerce, and tech 📊 Passionate about data, analytics, and transforming insights into action